-- The ASSOCIATION and CMU agree that the express terms and provisions of this collective bargaining agreement shall be applied without regard to an individual's race, color, sex, religion, national origin, age, height, weight, disability, marital status, sexual orientation, veteran status, or other status protected by state and federal law. - 2.
-Same-sex domestic partners who file domestic partner affidavits will be treated the same as married opposite-sex partners under all terms of this contract and under all university policies and procedures, subject to vendor restrictions and applicable federal and state laws and regulations. - 3.
+- 1. The ASSOCIATION and CMU agree that the express terms and provisions of this Agreement shall be applied without regard to an individual's race, color, sex, religion, national origin, age, height, weight, disability, marital status, sexual orientation, gender identity, gender expression, veteran status, or other status protected by state and federal law. - 2.
 The parties recognize that the federal and state law, as well as university policies, provide multiple protections and remedies for equal opportunity and affirmative action.
 A list of the administrative agencies charged with the enforcement of state and federal equal employment laws is on file in the University's Affirmative Action Office and shall be distributed to the ASSOCIATION and academic departments annually.